tyrootechnology/MoPubCustomEventAdSample/README.md

 **Step 4: App Level Configuration and set localExtras(Map<String, Object>) for enable video caching**

-Tyroo support only video ads and publisher can cache these videos data to maximize the impression.
-To enable video caching, publisher need to enable cache(true/false).
-In case of mediation, publisher can enable/disable video caching at code level whenever request for an ad using `setLocalExtras(Map<String, Object> extras)` method.
+Tyroo support only video ads and publisher can cache these videos data for better user experience.
+To enable video caching, publisher needs to enable cache(true/false).
+In case of mediation, publisher can enable/disable video caching at code level while requesting for an ad using `setLocalExtras(Map<String, Object> extras)` method.

 For Example: